Pseudomonas Aeruginosa is a common bacteria found in water and soil.

 per 5 gallons of water)

-Turn on the jets and circulate for 2 - 3 hours.
+Turn on the pump and circulate for 2 - 3 hours.
 The bacterial growth usually builds up in the lines,

 so it is necessary to flush them thoroughly.